anbox-cloud/discourse-docs/application-testing.md

 $ amc launch -s +adb -p swrast -r
 ```

-> **Hint:** If you're wondering about the syntax of the command used to launch a container have a look at the relevant documentation [here](https://discourse.ubuntu.com/t/managing-containers/17763).
+> **Hint:** If you're wondering about the syntax of the command used to launch a container, see [Launch a container](https://discourse.ubuntu.com/t/launch-a-container/24327).

-If you want to run the Appium tests against an Android application managed by AMS (see [Application Management](https://discourse.ubuntu.com/t/managing-applications/17760)) you can start a regular container instead:
+If you want to run the Appium tests against an Android application managed by AMS (see [Create an application](https://discourse.ubuntu.com/t/create-an-application/24198)) you can start a regular container instead:

 ```bash
 $ amc launch -s adb -p swrast --disable-watchdog app